 .video URL will return a

 fm=hls will cause the video to be formatted to a format that can be played using a web player.

-Here is a code example that uses a player to stream imgix videos:
+Here is a code example that uses the ix-elements library to stream imgix videos:

-Click here to modify this in a Codepen.
+Click here to modify this in a CodeSandbox.